Top 10 Foods Toxic to Dogs

-Wild Mushrooms Wild mushrooms can be toxic for dogs, the ones that are poisonous can really hurt your dog or even lead to death.
-Washed white mushrooms from the supermarket could be OK, but it’s better to be safe than sorry.
+Wild mushrooms can be toxic for dogs, the ones that are poisonous can really hurt your dog or even lead to death.
+Washed white mushrooms from the supermarket could be ok, but it’s better to be safe than sorry.